Bereket12-G/Bereket12-G/README.md

 <h3 align="center">I build and develop UI/UX websites.</h3>
-<p align="center">I'm a junior frontend developer passionate about delving into the depths of data to uncover meaningful patterns and insights.
-From debugging to data modeling, I'm dedicated to mastering every aspect of this fascinating domain.
-Just like in coding, I'm on a constant quest to refine my skills and become the best version of myself.
+<p align="center">I'm a junior Highly motivated Frontend and  Web Developer passionated about crafting intuitive, engaging, and  user-centered digital experiences.
+Adept at translating complex needs into functional, high-quality, and accessible web applications.
+Seeking to leverage technical and design skills to contribute to innovative projects and enhance user satisfaction, I'm on a constant quest to refine my skills and become the best version of myself.
 Let's connect, collaborate, and geek out over all things data!</p>

 <br><br>